svanderbleek/twpgtwp/README.md

 The Working Programmer's Guide To Working Programs

-## Standing on Shoulders

-I found some good ones.
-As a synthesizer I combine formal methods, algorithmic information theory, systems programming, hobbyist computing, etc. Kill me please.

 ## Feasability Study

 Scenario: You are given an arbitrary computation device with input and output capabilities.
 You must boostrap a productive IDE for educational and exploratory programming.

-The goal is not to teach contemporary bare metal practices, but to approach any future or past system with proven methodology for bootstrapping a development environment on hardware.
+The goal is not to teach contemporary bare machine practices, but to approach any future or past system with proven methodology for bootstrapping a development environment on hardware.

+## Plan

 ### Prior Work